 Dreaming about owning a home but feeling like it’s out of reach?
 It might be more doable than you think.

-First-time home buyers have mortgage options available that don’t require a 10 to 20 percent down payment a conventional mortgage has.
-You might be eligible for:
+First-time home buyers have mortgage options available that don’t require the 10 to 20 percent down payment of a conventional mortgage.
+For example, you might be eligible for:

-- FHA loan: Backed by the Federal Housing Administration, this loan requires 3.5 percent down with a minimum credit score of 580; those with credit scores between 500 and 579 can qualify with 10 percent down.
+- Federal Housing Administration (FHA) loan.
+FHA loans require 3.5 percent down with a minimum credit score of 580; those with credit scores between 500 and 579 can qualify with 10 percent down.

 These programs ease the requirements to qualify for a loan and help make getting a down payment more affordable to more people.

 Lenders look at your debt-to-income ratio (DTI).
-This DTI simply refers to the amount of debt payments you make each month compared to your income.
+Your DTI is simply the amount of debt payments you make each month compared to your income.
 Lenders prefer a DTI ratio of less than 36 percent.
-Ideally, no more than 28 percent will go toward your mortgage.
+Ideally, no more than 28 percent of that will go toward your mortgage.
 If your DTI is higher, lenders might be concerned about your ability to afford the mortgage.

-To lower your DTI, pay down or pay off debt.
-This means tackling credit card debt and student loans.
+You can use a DTI calculator to help you figure out where you stand right now.
+Then you can lower your DTI by paying down your debt.
+This often means tackling credit card debt and student loans.
 In fact, student loans that are in deferment can hurt you by increasing your debt even though you’re not required to make monthly payments.